George Mallory: Mallory and Irvine's last climb

 On 8 June, the same day that Mallory and Irvine were last seen alive, Mallory's wife Ruth and their children were on holiday in Bacton, Norfolk.

 On 13 and 14 June, Howard Somervell and Bentley Beetham oversaw the carving and building of a memorial cairn at Base Camp in memory of those who perished in the 1921, 1922, and 1924 expeditions, with the inscription: In Memory Of Three Everest Expeditions; 1921, Kellas; 1922, Lhakpa, Narbu, Pasang, Pema, Sange, Temba, Antarge; 1924, Mallory, Irvine, Shamsher, Manbahadur.

-On 19 June, Arthur Robert Hinks, who was then in London, received a coded telegram that read, "Mallory Irvine Nove Remainder Alcedo," sent from expedition leader Edward Norton.
-"Nove" expressed the message that Mallory and Irvine had died, and "Alcedo" meant everyone else was unharmed.
-That same day, Hinks sent a telegram to Cambridge, where shortly after 7:30 pm, a delivery boy arrived with it at the Mallory residence, Herschel House, Cambridge, to communicate the tragic news and the condolences of the Mount Everest Committee to Ruth.
+In London on 19 June, Arthur Robert Hinks received a coded telegram that read, "Mallory Irvine Nove Remainder Alcedo," sent from expedition leader Edward Norton.
+"Nove" meant death and "Alcedo" meant unharmed, so the message was that Mallory and Irvine had died but the rest of the expedition had survived.

+Later that day, Hinks sent a telegram to Ruth Mallory informing her of the tragedy and conveying the condolences of the Mount Everest Committee.